gbovolenta/comet/README.md

 `pressure` + `ratios` (targets are then rounded per species, without a composition constraint).
 The `seed` makes runs bit-reproducible on CPU.

-## GCMC ↔ MD cycling

-Two supported routes:

-1. **External MD via files**: alternate `comet run` with your MD engine through the restart-file contract — comet writes `initial.lammpsdata` (the pressure-controlled configuration), MD writes back a data file that becomes the next `restart_path`.
-Slab atom ids survive the whole chain, and molecules are re-recognized after MD (adsorbed species move to the frozen slab side).
-In production, LAMMPS runs `pair_style mace` with the same model as the GCMC half so both halves share one PES.
-2. **Built-in ASE MD** (`comet cycle config.yaml`, MACE backend only): with an `md:` block in the config, comet alternates GCMC with ASE dynamics (Bussi/CSVR thermostat, frozen bottom slab layers, reflective lid) using the same calculator instance for both halves — no external MD engine required.
-Per-cycle `cycle_<i>.lammpsdata` checkpoints are written.

 ## Output

+Each run produces:

-Each run writes `gcmc_run.log` (banner, framed settings, sectioned narrative, per-species status lines with ✔/━ convergence marks) and closes with a PRESSURE CONTROL SUMMARY: the convergence verdict, the final vs requested pressure per species in the configured unit, and a description of the output files (`initial.lammpsdata` — the pressure-controlled restart for the next MD stage; `mc_cycle.extxyz` — the gas-box trajectory).
+- `gcmc_run.log`: a run log reporting the per-species convergence status and a final PRESSURE CONTROL SUMMARY, including the final and requested pressure for each species in the configured pressure unit.
+- `initial.lammpsdata`: the pressure-controlled structure to be used as the restart/input for the next MD stage.
+- `mc_cycle.extxyz`: the trajectory of the gas-box configuration over the GCMC cycle.

 ## Tests